 Goddess Morrigan used her ability to shift her shapes in order to distract Cu Chulainn and ruin his plans.
 Staying near him was her best way to gain more inner strength.
 The first time she appeared to him after the rejection, she was a bull.
 She tried to make him lose track of his path, so she told him that he had to run away.
 Cu Chulainn did not listen to her and he kept going on his way.

 At last, she stopped changing into animals or strange creatures and decided to take the human shape.
 That was her final attempt.
 She appeared to Cu Chulainn as an old woman whose job was milking the cows.
 Cu Chulainn saw her in that appearance; however, he was able to recognise her.
 She offered him to drink from the milk of the cow and he agreed.
 That made him even stronger.

 The End of Cu Chulainn

 On the day of the battle, Cu Chulainn was powerfully fighting until a severe wound hindered his ability to fight.
 He realised that he was inevitably dying, so he brought a large stone and tied his body to it.
 Doing that would keep his body in an upright position when he was dead.
 He was already gone when a crow sat on his shoulder to inform the other soldiers that he was dead.

 Brigit is one of the goddesses that descend from the Tuatha de Danann.
 Her name has always been a great confusion to the researchers of the modern world and so was her identity.
 Some legends refer to her as one of the triple goddesses for possessing several powers.
 However, other sources claim that she was two-person intertwined in one, resulting in the powerful goddess she was.
 Her story had always raised many questions and still does.

 The reason for that transition was a method Brigit used to live in the Christian world.
-It is known that when Saint Patrick arrived with Christianity to Ireland, worshipping of other gods was inadequate in Europe.
+It is known that when Saint Patrick arrived with Christianity in Ireland, worshipping of other gods was inadequate in Europe.

 Learn about the National Holiday of Saint Patrick’s Day.
 Click Here